thinktandem/tandem/site/blog/2016-11-08-goodbye-virtualbox-kalabox-2-1-1.md

 We've removed VirtualBox on Mac and Windows as our backend in favor of the new [Docker for Mac](https://docs.docker.com/docker-for-mac/) and [Docker for Windows](https://docs.docker.com/docker-for-windows/) projects.
 These allow us to run Docker containers "natively" using low level tech bundled into each OS.
 Specifically what this means is that on macOS (10.10+) you are now running everything inside of a super lightweight [xhyve](https://github.com/mist64/xhyve) VM and on Windows (Windows 10 Pro+) you are using its [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) engine.
 Kalabox on Linux is unaffected since we've been running Docker natively for awhile now.

 This change has vastly reduced the amount of system resources Kalabox requires.
 For example my computer went from 40%+ to ~5% CPU usage.
-If you ever felt like your computer was about to rocket launch to Mars then this update is for you!
+If you ever felt like your computer was about to rocket launch to Mars then this update is for you

 ## 2. File sharing